The advice sheets below have the latest information on fair trading. If you need more advice call 01753 475111 (Regulatory Services option).

 This guidance is for England, Scotland & Wales

 It is a criminal offence for a trader to engage in a commercial practice that is misleading with respect to goods and services.
-Therefore traders should carry out necessary checks to confirm the mileage.
+Therefore traders should carry out necessary checks to confirm the mileage when selling used vehicles.
 There are specific guidelines in relation to the use of any disclaimers.

 This guide specifically deals with how the Consumer Protection from Unfair Trading Regulations 2008 (CPRs) affect the motor trade with regard to odometer readings.